sgoulas/pdpProject/docs/DevelopmentDiary/June/June.md

 Maybe this can help? https://dev.to/ekafyi/typing-and-mocking-a-graphql-api-server-with-apollo-3f4h

 I still have not figured out how to actually mock my GraphQL calls.
 Hell, I am not even sure if I need `apollo-server`.
+It seems like the only way to mock the calls purely in the front end, without needing a server running is by using the `MockedProvider` normally used for testing https://www.apollographql.com/docs/react/development-testing/testing/.

 I am going to sleep...